vectorgrp/vector-vscode-vcast/README.md

 - "VectorCAST Installation Location" provides the path to the VectorCAST installation
 - "Unit Test Location" controls where the extension stores unit test new unit test artifacts.
 - "Configuration Location" control where the extension looks for the VectorCAST CCAST_.CFG file
+- "Enable Coded Tests" enables coded testing when new environments are built
 - "Show Report on Execute" will show the HTML test report in after each VectorCAST test run.
 - "Decorate Explorer Tree" will add a VC in the right margin of the file explorer tree for those files that have VectorCAST coverage.
 - "Verbose Logging" will add more detailed messages to the VectorCAST Test Explorer message panel